Gary Player: Playing career

 Player is one of the most successful golfers in history, tied for fourth in major championship victories with nine.
-Along with Arnold Palmer and Jack Nicklaus he is often referred to as one of "The Big Three" golfers of his era – from the late 1950s through the late 1970s – when golf boomed in the United States and around the world and was greatly encouraged by expanded television coverage.
+Along with Arnold Palmer and Jack Nicklaus he is often referred to as one of "The Big Three" golfers of the mid-1960's.
+From the late 1950s through the late 1970s golf boomed in the United States and around the world and was greatly encouraged by expanded television coverage.
 Along with Gene Sarazen, Ben Hogan, Jack Nicklaus, Tiger Woods and Rory McIlroy, he is one of only six players to win golf's "career Grand Slam".
-He completed the Grand Slam in 1965 at the age of twenty-nine.
+He completed the Grand Slam in 1965 at the age of 29.
+At the time, he was the youngest player to do this, though Jack Nicklaus (26) and Tiger Woods (24) subsequently broke this record.
 Player was the second multiple majors winner from South Africa, following Bobby Locke, then was followed by Ernie Els, and Retief Goosen.

 Player competed regularly on the U.S. based PGA Tour from the late 1950s.
 He led the Tour money list in 1961, and went on to accumulate 24 career Tour titles.
 He also played an exceptionally busy schedule all over the world, and he has been called the world's most traveled athlete.
 Player has logged more than 26 e6km in air travel – in 2005 it was estimated that he had "probably flown further … than any athlete in history".

 Player has more victories than anyone else in the South African Open (13) and the Australian Open (7).
 He held the record for most victories in the World Match Play Championship, with five wins, from 1973 until 1991 when this feat was equalled by Seve Ballesteros, finally losing his share of the record in 2004, when Ernie Els won the event for the sixth time.
 Player was in the top ten of Mark McCormack's world golf rankings from their inception in 1968 until 1981; he was ranked second in 1969, 1970 and 1972, each time to Jack Nicklaus.